Vyral/roberto-paredes/_posts/2020-04-13-the-top-home-selling-mistakes.md

 Here are four of the top seven mistakes people make when selling their homes:&nbsp;

 **1\.
-Not pricing it accordingly.** Most sellers want to price high and eventually go down.
-However, this often pushes buyers to make an offer on another home they feel is actually fairly priced.
+Not pricing it accordingly.** Most sellers want to price high and eventually lower it.
+However, this often pushes buyers to make an offer on another home they feel is fairly priced.
 In other words, you’re helping sell someone else’s home on the market when you overprice yours.
 Not only do we price your home in a range that it will appraise for, but we strategically price it based on what’s active in the market.&nbsp;

 For example, we have a property under contract right now that could’ve been listed for a bit more than what we listed it at, but we knew that the price we chose would garner a lot more attention.
 In three days, we had 55 showings with six offers.
 This allowed us to pick the very best offer and ensure that the terms were beneficial to our seller.&nbsp;